capytaine/capytaine/docs/user_manual/installation.rst

     python -c 'import capytaine as cpt; print(cpt.__version__)'

-You might want to use a `virtual environment <https://docs.python.org/3/library/venv.html>`_ to install Capytaine independantly of your other Python packages and avoid any risk of dependency conflict.
+You might want to use a `virtual environment <https://docs.python.org/3/library/venv.html>`_ to install Capytaine independently of your other Python packages and avoid any risk of dependency conflict.

 The package can also be installed by other modern PyPI-based Python package managers, such as PDM_ or poetry_.